Ghost Towns and Mining Haunts

 Image courtesy of Daniel Ter-Nedden (GhostTownGallery.com).

-The endless pinging of picks on rocks, tired snorts of resistant mules, low murmers of mens voices hushed by the screech of metal wheels on steel rails...sounds swirling with dead leaves in winds that howl around skeletal structures and quiet shadows of the supply towns and gold mining camps.
+The endless pinging of picks on rocks, tired snorts of resistant mules, voices hushed by the screech of metal wheels on steel rails...sounds swirling with dead leaves in winds that howl around the skeletal structures of supply towns and mining camps.
 Now only the cawing of magpies and the chatter of hungry "camp robbing" jays break the silence.

 The GMUG National Forest is in the heart of old mining camps and supply towns located in some of the west's most extreme terrain!
 We can only imagine the strength, and determination that powered men and (some women) to venture into the Rocky Mountains building roads, tunnels, mills, and mining towns, encountering trecherous conditions, and physical hardships to pursue their fortunes.